WilliamWeiss/sound-squares/README.md

 # sound-squares

-simple sound game - press button and hear a note.
+simple sound language - press button and hear a note.

 try the different sound patterns to hear other musical cultures.